 - August 22, 2021

-Over the last two years, the Wolper Law Firm has received calls from dozens of clients, who purchased shares of non-traded real estate investment trusts (“Non-Traded REITs”) and non-traded business development companies (“BDCs”).
+Over the last two years, the Wolper Law Firm, P.A. has received calls from dozens of clients, who purchased shares of non-traded real estate investment trusts (“Non-Traded REITs”) and non-traded business development companies (“BDCs”).
 Most of these clients purchased the Non-Traded REITs and BDCs between 2013-2016 with assurances made by Financial Advisors that they would receive stable dividends, principal protection and liquidity within 1-3 years.
 None of these assurances have come to fruition and, over the last two years, many of the Non-Traded REITs and BDCs have either suspended their dividends, lowered their dividends and/or experienced substantial price per share depreciation.

 By way of background, Non-Traded REITs are securities that do not trade on a public securities exchange.
 For this reason, non-traded REITs can be illiquid.
 The underlying collateral of the REITs consists of income producing residential or commercial real estate.
 Typically, the commissions generated on non-traded REITs are higher than industry norm (approx. 7%) and the investments themselves may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are only suitable for investors with a long-term investment horizon, who are willing to accept higher levels of risk in their investments.
 The high commissions serve as an incentive for Financial Advisors to recommend these speculative investments.